Skip To Content

 If you turn 65 while covered by COBRA, you can sign up for Medicare Parts A and B. Your COBRA coverage typically ends when you get Medicare, but your spouse (if under 65) and dependents will remain eligible for COBRA until the designated coverage period runs out.
 For more information on how Medicare eligibility affects COBRA coverage, visit medicare.gov and check out the Department of Labor’s guide to COBRA.

-— Ben Storey, director, Retirement Research & Insights, Bank of America
+— Ben Storey, Director, Retirement Research & Insights, Bank of America

 “Once you’re eligible for Medicare and enroll, you can no longer contribute to an HSA, although you can draw on your HSA funds to pay certain Medicare premiums and out-of-pocket medical expenses,” says Storey.
 There’s also no limit on when you can request HSA reimbursements, he adds.
 “You can tap your account any time you need the money.”

-Planning ahead for future costs
+#5.
+Plan ahead for future healthcare costs

 New to Merrill?
 Connect with a Merrill Advisor